franco3131/ai_generated_Playwright_tests/README.md

 I used command like 'node ai/generateTest.js "create several similar tests based on the template"'

 This repo uses github actions and runs tests when code push to main or prs targeting main.
 Also through workflow dispatch.

+Additionally, test cases can be generated using the ai workflow in actions tab.
+A pull request is created.